Helpful information for future Fulbrighters

 FBI Criminal Background Check and USDOS Apostilles

 Depending on the country you are going to, some require a FBI Criminal Background Check (FBI CBC) and then get the FBI CBC apostille.
 During Covid-19, this process took longer than normal.
 I did the FBI CBC request myself and was able to get the results back within 24 hours.
 I did an electronic FBI CBC request and then went to an authorized local USPS to get my fingerprints digitally scanned and submitted.
 You can also go through contractor companies as well.
-For the FBI CBC Apostille, I went through a contractor company and they submitted everything for me once I sent them my FBI CBC via electronically.
+For the FBI CBC Apostille, I went through a contractor company (Monument Visa) and they submitted everything for me once I sent them my FBI CBC via electronically.
 You are able to send the FBI Apostille request on your own as well.
 For me, during the Covid-19 pandemic, it took about 4 months for both the FBI background check and FBI apostille to be completed and in my hands.
 My tip would be to start this process as soon as possible because the timeline is based on the State Department workflow (they do not always go in the order of when documents were received).

 If you've received a Fulbright, you may be required to obtain a Drug Test for the country you are going to.
 South Korea does require this.
 I tried going to my primary care provider (PCP), however, they do not do Drug Testing.
-I ended up finding an authorized company and did my Drug Testing from them.
+I ended up finding an authorized company (Any Lab Test Now) and did my Drug Testing from them.
 Tip: If you are required to get a Drug Test, make sure the drug test you obtain will test the substances that are required from the country you're going to.
 I had to do the 10-Panel Drug Test because the 5-Panel Drug Test didn't contain one of the substances that had to be tested.

 Tax Form 8802 and Form 6166